SpyrjaGaldr/path/README.md

 * -s

-    Suffix-search mode; target must END with a given sequence; ".jpg" will match "winter-in-maine.jpg" (assuming `-f` flag has been specified)
+    Suffix-search mode; target must end with a given sequence; ".jpg" will match "winter-in-maine.jpg" (assuming `-f` flag has been specified)

 * -q